Proteus (Marvel Comics): Fictional character biography

-Proteus is shown to be an inhabitant of Krakoa, apparently inhabiting a Professor X husk.
+Proteus is shown to be an inhabitant of Krakoa, using husks of Professor X's body as hosts.
 He joins forces with Elixir, Hope Summers, Egg, and Tempus as The Five, who combine their powers to resurrect dead mutants.
+During the third Hellfire Gala, Krakoa was attacked by Orchis, resulting in the Five, a portion of Krakoa, and many of its residents being transported to the White Hot Room.
+While the Krakoans are given the opportunity to return to Earth, the Five are not shown to have done so.